samover/samover.github.io/_posts/2015-10-20-single_responsibility_principle.md

 end
 ```

-Adhering to the single responsibility principle keeps your code lean, readable and flexible.
+Adhering to the single-responsibility principle keeps your code lean, readable and flexible.
 When the client changes one aspect of her story, only one class should be changed.
 With a growing codebase, this is a lifesaver and your colleagues will love you for it.